For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 I’m not saying I was always the best saver, but it became a habit to always put at least a little bit of everything I earned into my savings account.
 Sometimes it was only a few dollars, but the habit remained.

 Over the years, I’ve tried a variety of methods to make sure I pay myself first.
-Some worked better than others, but hopefully one of them will work for you.
+Some methods have worked better than others, but hopefully one of them will work for you.

 I started this habit while in college.
 Anytime I ended up with a five in my wallet I’d put it to the side to add to my savings fund.
 Sometimes I needed that $5, so instead, I would do $1.